cloudlab-cmu/.github/profile/README.md

 ## 🙌 Contributing to the CMU Cloud Lab

 From opening a bug report to creating a pull request: every contribution is appreciated and welcomed.
-If you're planning to implement a new feature or change the API please create an issue first.
+If you're planning to implement a new feature or change a Protocol please create an issue first.
 This way we can ensure your work is not in vain.

 Would you like to sponsor us?
 [Your support of the Carnegie Mellon University Cloud lab](https://www.cmu.edu/future-of-science/cloud-lab/index.html) will give scientists and researchers the tools, resources and time to ask the right questions and design breakthrough experiments that lead to incredible advancements.